-When Salgado questioned: “Why did you do it?”
+When Deputy Attorney General Victor Salgado asked “Why did you do it?”
 Wiley replied, “It was a part of procedure for DPW.”

-Twenty years prior, when Wiley first started working as Assistant Superintendent, he said NB DPW was already using tax payer’s dollars for personal use.
+20 years prior, when Wiley first started working as assistant superintendent, he said NB DPW was already using tax payer’s dollars for personal use.

 “The first time I got there my predecessor told me ‘You’re going to be called upon to go out of town with a group of men.'”

 Wiley also testified that after just two weeks on the job in 1995, Timothy J. Grossi – then the township’s deputy director of public works – requested he work on a project in Jersey City along with Francis “Frank” Longo, North Bergen DPW Supervisor currently standing trial, who educated him on how the procedure works.

 Additionally, he added that fellow NB DPW Supervisor Troy Bunero was a hard worker who routinely participated in political work as a laborer, stating “he got better at it” once he was promoted.

 Later, Wiley said that he never had the power to fire employees, since that responsibility lies with the commissioner of the department – in this case, Frank Gargiulo.